-The focus this year is “Immigrants in a New Country.”
+The focus this year is immigration.
+Campers will experience life in 1900 as a new immigrant to the area.
 Whether recently or long ago, everyone’s family immigrated from somewhere.
-Campers will explore where their ancestors came from and what it was like to leave the “old country” behind and start a new life in rural Dakota County in 1900.
-Each day is different, but builds on knowledge and activities from on the previous day.
+We will explore where ancestors came from and what it was like to leave the “old country” behind and start a new life in rural Dakota County in 1900.
+Each day is different but builds on knowledge and activities from the previous day.

-Each camper must have transportation to and from Dakota City, located on the Dakota County Fairgrounds in Farmington, and bring a bag lunch and waterbottle each day.
+Each camper must have transportation to and from Dakota City, located on the Dakota County Fairgrounds in Farmington, and bring a bag lunch and water bottle each day.
 All supplies for activities and an afternoon snack are provided by Dakota City.

 Children will have a variety of opportunities to explore the different buildings and learn about their use and history, including but not limited to: